lypsisrudiansyah/flutter-ig/README.md

-# ig
+# instagram-clone

-A new Flutter project.
+A new Flutter project with firebase.

+## Installation

+1. clone this repository
+2. after that running command on this repository directory
+run: flutter pub get

 ## Getting Started